 A group of nine Mount St. Joseph University students devoted part of their spring break to tornado recovery with Sister Karen at Wegerzyn Gardens MetroPark, Dayton, Ohio; Michelle Bodine photo.

 Sister LaKesha teaches at St. Adelaide Academy in Highland, California (preschool through 8th grade).
 The academy offers rigorous academic programs that include exemplary hands-on science, technology, and music/choir.
 Students participate in a variety of sports programs, faith-filled activities, and community service projects that bring meaning and development to their lives and spirituality.

 Sister LaKesha teaches her students via ZOOM during the pandemic; contributed photo.

 Sister Paula Gero

 I recently retired from teaching elementary school for 47 years, mostly at St. Pius X School in Flint, Michigan.
 There I was also involved in CCD, RCIA, and Girl Scouts.

-Now that I have moved to Dayton I belong to the Salem Heights choir and assist with liturgy and sacristy work at the Maria Joseph Center.
+I belong to the Salem Heights choir and assist with liturgy and sacristy work at the Maria Joseph Center.
 My main job is at the Brunner Literacy Center.
 At first I tutored several students and did secretarial work.
-Later, I became program coordinator at a new site we opened on Brown Street, in cooperation with Catholic Social Services, for tutoring refugees in English.
+Later, I became program coordinator at a new site on Brown Street, in cooperation with Catholic Social Services, for tutoring refugees in English.
 Now I coordinate the Riverview site, where we tutor adults in elementary education.
+Read More